Index /

 WorkingNotWorking

-Founded by Justin Gignac while he was repeatedly contacted during his freelance design days, WorkingNotWorking is a creative job board that has the attention of major brands and companies in the entertainment, media, marketing, and consumer industries.
-WorkingNotWorking has been mentioned a few times on the podcast by MTV’s VP of digital design, Rich Tu and Alex Center the founder and creative director of Center.
+Founded by Justin Gignac, WorkingNotWorking is a creative job board that has the attention of major brands and companies in the entertainment, media, marketing, and consumer industries.
+It has been mentioned on podcasts by MTV’s VP of digital design, Rich Tu, and Alex Center, founder and creative director of Center.

 WorkingNotWorking Website